12 Steps for perfect SEO on page. Read how to rank a website on google.

 Before you publish a post always look back through it for opportunities to link to some of your previous posts.

-You can improve the reader’s experience and improve navigation by including external links to other blog posts that build on your thoughts.
+By all mean, you can improve the reader’s experience and improve navigation by including external links to other blog posts that build on your thoughts.

-This obviously doesn’t improve the internal navigation of your site, but from the reader’s perspective, it does help with overall navigation.
+All in all, this obviously doesn’t improve the internal navigation of your site, but from the reader’s perspective, it does help with overall navigation.

 Many bloggers improve navigation by suggesting other similar posts that may interest readers.
 These links are usually automated by a plugin.
 There is a wide variety of WordPress plugins for this functionality, Related Entries is one of the most common.

-SEO On Page – Offer a search function.
+8 – Offer a search function

-Some visitors may be looking for something specific.
+Coupled with some visitors may be looking for something specific.
 In this case, a search is the easiest way for them to find what they want.
 Without a search they’ll have to navigate through your archives are leave and find the information somewhere else.

-SEO On Page – Link to important pages
+9 – Link to important pages

-Many blog visitors will want to know more about you or have a way to get in touch with you.
+As I have noted many blog visitors will want to know more about you or have a way to get in touch with you.
 Make sure that links to these pages (like your About page and your Contact page) are easy to find for new visitors.

-SEO On Page – Create a sitemap.
+10 – Create a sitemap

 I am referring to an actual sitemap that a human visitor would use, as opposed to an XML sitemap that is created for search engines.
 WordPress users can install the Sitemap Generator Plugin from Dagon Design to automate the process.

-11. Links should be easily identified.
+11 – Links should be easily identified

-Your links should clearly be recognized as links.
+Especially, your links should clearly be recognized as links.
 Always use a different color than you use for your text, and the underline can be useful too.
 It’s pretty common not to use underline, but some visitors may be colorblind to have difficulty distinguishing links based just on color.

-12. Use a different color for visited links.
+12 – Use a different color for visited links

 This one isn’t a must, but it can be helpful to readers if visited links are a different color.
 It helps them to know if they’ve already been on the page or not.
 Though now some auto plugins help to set these requirements.